 '''

 Grammar: check-mx-cname ( fail | warn | ignore );

+Blocks: options, view, zone (primary)

 '''

 Sets the response to MX records that refer to CNAMEs.

 If check-integrity is set, then fail, warn, or ignore MX records that refer to CNAMEs.
 The default is to warn.